utah-cs4470-sp23/template/README.md

 This repository supports work in C++ (version 20), Java (15), or Python (3.9).
 It correspondingly includes starter files `compiler.cpp`, `compiler.java`, and `compiler.py`.
 Each starter file compiles and runs, doing nothing and returning successfully.
+For each language there is also a Makefile: `Makefile_cpp`, `Makefile_java`, and `Makefile_py`.

-To pick your language, delete the other two starter files.
+To pick your language, delete the starter files for the other two languages.
 If you want to use a language other than C++, Java, or Python, contact the instructors.
 Keep in mind that using another language will be more work, and you will not be able to receive the same level of instructor support.
 Compilers is a complicated subject.
 It is abjectly irresponsible to try to learn a new language at the same time as you learn compilers.

 Compiling your Compiler
 -----------------------